Uniqueness in Haken's Theorem: Sweepouts, spines, and labels for the graphic

+In the end, each $f_t$ determines a process to isotope $E_c$ to a disk $E_t \subset A$ and the construction ensures that $E_t$ varies continuously with $t$.
+So the disks $E_t$ describe an isotopy from $E_0$ to $E_1$ that lies entirely in $A$. \end{proof}

-Label a region of the graphic as follows: \begin{itemize} \item Ignore circles in $T_t \cap E_s$ that are inessential in $T_t$, \item Label the region $A$ if there is a circle $a$ of $T_t \cap E_s$ so that either \begin {itemize} \item $a$ is innermost in $E_s$ among essential circles in $T_t \cap E_s$, and the disk in $E_s$ that it bounds lies in $A$ or \item $a$ is parallel in $E_s$ to a boundary component, and the collar between them lies in $A$ \end{itemize} \item Label a region $B$ if there are {\em no} such circles $a$ as above, but there is {\em at least one circle} $T_t \cap E_s$ that is innermost in $E_s$ among essential circles in $T_t \cap E_s$ and the disk in $E_s$ that it bounds lies in $B$. \end{itemize}
+Following Lemma \ref{lemma:hatcher}, label the region $R$ of the graphic as follows: \begin{itemize} \item Ignore inessential circles in $\fc$. \item Label the region $A$ if there is a component of $E$ that lies entirely in $A$ or if there is a circle $a \in \fc_e$ so that either \begin {itemize} \item $a$ is innermost in $E$ among essential circles in $\fc$, and the resolve of the disk it bounds lies in $A$ or \item $a$ is parallel in $E$ to a boundary component lying in $\bdd_-A$, and the collar between them contains only inessential circles in $\fc$. \end{itemize} \item Label a region $B$ if there is neither a circle $a$ as above nor a component of $E$ entirely in $A$ but either \begin{itemize} \item there is a component of $E$ that lies entirely in $B$ or \item there is at least one circle $b \in \fc_e$ that is innermost in $E$ among circles of $\fc_e$, and the resolve of the disk it bounds lies in $B$. \end{itemize} \end{itemize}

-Note that the definition of the labeling breaks symmetry: A collar of $\bdd A$ is counted as if it were an innermost disk but a collar of $\bdd B$ is not; and a region in which there are essential disks in both $A$ and $B$ is labeled $A$.
+Note that the definition of the labeling breaks symmetry: A vertical annulus in a collar of $\bdd A$ is counted as if it were an innermost disk but a vertical annulus in a collar of $\bdd B$ is not; and a region in which there are components of $E$ or resolves in both $A$ and $B$ is labeled $A$.
+For example, if some component of $E$ is an aligned sphere intersecting $T$ in a single circle, then the region is labeled $A$.

-In the figures illustrating our argument we will distinguish between the compression-bodies $A$ and $B$ by color: pinkish (nominally red) will denote $A$, while azure (nominally blue) will denote $B$.
+In the figures illustrating our argument we will distinguish between the compression bodies $A$ and $B$ by color: pinkish (nominally red) will denote $A$, while azure (nominally blue) will denote $B$.
 This distinction will color regions of $E$ cut out by $T$ alternately red and blue.